Alden Mason (artist): Early career and influences, 1938 - 1976

 Mason first began serious artistic pursuits when he arrived at the UW in 1938.
 He found that he had a natural aptitude for watercolor painting.
 The most attractive properties of watercolor for Mason were the same that made the medium difficult to master: fluidity of paint and permanence of each brush stroke.
 This artistic medium allowed Mason to improvise, both sketching and painting the final composition.
 Though his teacher and mentor Hill exemplified how to properly paint landscape, Mason's pursuit of watercolor painting steadily moved away from his own small controlled landscapes to larger, free-style abstractions.

-In the 1970s, Mason worked with oil paint.
-He diluted his oils with Damar varnish to create large paintings that translated the transparent, pooling nature of watercolor into large-scale color field paintings.
 This marked the beginning of his Burpee Garden Series which takes its name from the Burpee Seeds catalog Mason knew from his youth.
 For Mason, there was a direct correlation between the way the colors of oil paints merged on the canvas and the germination of seeds and growth as they became plants.
 In 1973 Mason went to New York City with his Burpee Garden Series at the invitation of his longtime friend and past student Chuck Close.
 At this time Mason became acquainted with Alan Stone, an art dealer in New York who represented his work through the late 1970s.
 The Greg Kucera gallery later described these works, saying ...